Below I’m sharing my complete travel guide for Ninh Binh, Vietnam:

 Try Egg Coffee

-I came across this adorable coffee shop in town called Brick Coffee, and had heard that a must-try in Vietnam is egg coffee, so I opted to try it here.
+I visited this adorable coffee shop in town called Brick Coffee, and I had heard that a must-try in Vietnam is egg coffee, so I opted to try it here.
 (It’s delicious!)

-Vietnam also has a car hire service called Grab (similar to Uber or Lyft in the States).
-I used this app to get to and from the airport and the train station.
+Vietnam also has a car hire service called Grab (similar to Uber or Lyft in the States) which makes travel in the country easy.
+So I used this app to get to and from the airport and the train station.

 Pin me for later-